Priyankasaggu11929/Build-Scripts/README.md

 GnuTLS may (or may not) build and install correctly.
 It is a big recipe and Guile causes a fair amount of trouble on many systems.

-GMP 6.1.2 is broken on most systems, and Nettle 3.4.1 is broken due to a dependency on GMP.
-Programs that depend on them, like GnuTLS, will probably be out of reach until the libraries are fixed.

 If you find a bug then submit a patch or raise a bug report.